 Restate (words) from one language into another language.
 Make

-sense of a language.
+sense of a language

-Kind and considerate regard for others.
+regard for others.
 The trait of thinking

 carefully before acting.
 A considerate and thoughtful act.

-A long and thoughtful observation.
+.
 A calm, lengthy, intent

-A calm, lengthy, intent consideration.
+is a calm, lengthy, intent consideration.
 Expression without words.